diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on **"US003 - Registration of an employee with profession and attributes"** since it needs information about the employees, such as experience and skills.
+* There is a dependency on **"US003 - Registration of an employee"** since it needs information about the employees, such as experience and skills.
 This allows the system to select the appropriate employees to form the team.
-* There is a dependency on **"US004 - Assigning competences to an employee"** since competences need to be assigned to employees in the system.
+* There is a dependency on **"US004 - Assigning skills to an employee"** since skills need to be assigned to employees in the system.
 The system will have to take the relevant competences into account when forming teams.

 ### 1.5 Input and Output Data